Proxmox VE

 Bash

-# Backup Container
+# Backup an LXC container

-# Restore VM
+# Restore a VM

 9. High Availability (HA) Setup